 Christine Hands is a dance artist and educator currently pursuing her MFA in Dance from the University of Maryland.

-For Christine, each artistic venture is a labor of love built with purpose and dedication.
+For Christine, each artistic venture is a labor of love.
 Primarily, she believes in the power of dance art to emotionally and intellectually educate all members of society.
 Through this process of education, social change can begin to occur.
 By spreading awareness and building tolerance, we can harness the power of art to better communities.

 Christine received her BFA in dance with honors and her BA in English from the University of Iowa.
 While in school, she had the privilege of dancing for notable choreographers including David Dorfman as well as touring Iowa with a local dance company.
 In 2007, Christine presented excerpts of her choreography “Tease” alongside an academic paper about masculinity performance on the Western stage at the University of Iowa Craft Critique Culture Conference.

 Following her time in Iowa, Christine spent eight years working in the Chicago dance community where she instructed dance in various locations.
 Christine has taught and choreographed as far abroad as London, England and worked with students of all ages and ability levels.
-In Chicago, Christine taught in public schools in the diverse Rogers Park neighborhood as well as on the Southside, in award-winning competition studios on the Southside as well as in the Northern suburbs, and at recreational dance studios throughout the suburbs.
+In Chicago, Christine taught in public schools and local studios.

 While in Chicago, Christine danced for a number of companies including Matter Dance Company, Renegade Dance Architects (of Chicago), and Core Project Chicago, where she served as Associate Artistic Director.
 She has also appeared as a guest artist with Mordine and Company.